khowling/open-source-nvr/README.md

 ![image](./assets/objectdetection.png)

 This repo was developed with Reolink POE cameras, that provided a RTMP endpoint, and a API for motion detection.
-But should be easily adapted for any IP camera
+But can be develoed/extended for other IP cameras

 ![image](./assets/settings2a.png)  ![image](./assets/settings1a.png)

 ## Install / Setup / Run

-The benifit of this app, its, its open-source, and it can be installed on any comodity x86 h/w running linux (a free o/s operating system), techincal savvy users should be able to get this working.
+The benifit of this app, its, its open-source, and it can be installed on any comodity h/w running linux (a free o/s operating system), techincal savvy users should be able to get this working.

 ### Build & Run Web App